 Well it wasn’t the most natural moment of my life, that’s for sure.
 But, as actors, if you’re gonna take on a role like Joe or Jerôme [LaBeouf’s character], it’s your duty in your work to honour those circumstances.
 And that’s what I did, for Lars, for his film – for all those things.
 It wasn’t like, "Oh, I’m gonna play whatever part and get naked" – definitely not.

 So did Lars kick everyone out to film you and Shia?

-Yeah, it was a closed set, so there was only Lars, me, Shia—or whoever was doing the scene with me—and the camera operator.
+Yeah, it was a closed set, so there was only Lars, me, Shia – or whoever was doing the scene with me – and the camera operator.
 It was very intimate, very calm.
-Lars works with people who he's known for years, so there's this family feel.
-So, immediately, you feel like you've entered this safe haven.
-I could talk about things and be very honest with Lars.
+Lars works with people who he's known for years, so there’s this family feel.
+So, immediately, you feel like you’ve entered – it sounds weird – this safe haven.
+You can talk about things and I could be very honest with Lars.

-So you and Shia both had porn doubles.
-How did it work between the four of you on set?
+Okay.
+Let me get this straight – you and Shia both had porn doubles; how did it work between the four of you on set?

 Did you hang out with your porn double?